caroso1222/carlos-roso-gatsby/content/blog/the-absolute-best-way-to-show-work-experience-in-your-resume/index.md

 1. Created presentations based on data for company stakeholders.
 2. Helped stakeholders take decisions worth +50k USD by analyzing big data (+2000GB) and building reports in PowerBI.

 I personally find alternative #2 to be more engaging and interesting.
-As a recruiter, I will easily remember the girl with experience mangling +2TB data or the dude with a ton of views on his blog post. **But, why does it work?**
+As a recruiter, I will easily remember the girl with experience mangling +2TB of data or the dude with a ton of views on his blog. **But, why does it work?**

 *Note: if you still think there's no difference, that's fine.
 This is just an oppinionated approach that has worked for me (see section below).*

 <div class="divider"></div>

-# Stick these 2 rules to heart
+# Stick to these 2 rules

 Having a [strong resume](https://dev.to/caroso1222/please-stop-doing-this-in-your-resume-2mga) helped me land interviews at Amazon, [Toptal](https://www.toptal.com/#join-only-great-devs), Crossover and many more [top remote work platforms](https://carlosroso.com/how-i-got-into-the-most-exclusive-remote-working-platforms/).
 I credit most of my CV success to the way I showcase my work experience.
 Let's see how it works.